Book cover

 }

 In this example, we’ve omitted the classes that extend ProtocolFactory.
-They are responsible for implementing the methods that really create the channels and ports.
-For instance, we can have two subclasses: TCPProtocolFactory and UDPProtocolFactory.
+These subclasses are responsible for implementing the methods that actually create the channels and ports.
+For instance, we could have two subclasses: TCPProtocolFactory and UDPProtocolFactory.

 6.3 Singleton